alexbraga/java-todo-app/README.md

 ## Features

 - Create projects and tasks for each project
-- Edit and remove tasks
+- Remove tasks
 - Responsive layout

+#### Changes to the original project

+- Added "Edit tasks" option

 ---